 Women in the Eurobodalla will be kicking up their heels at the Broulee Surfers Surf Lifesaving Club on International Women’s Day on Wednesday March 8th

-The event ‘Aiding Women and Girls on Nauru’ features a clothes sale and auction, and offers much needed assistance to women and girls in offshore detention, with a hoot of a night on offer for local women on their international day.
+The event ‘Aiding Families on Nauru’ features an auction of three stunning pieces by sculpture Nick Hopkins, and offers much needed assistance to women and girls in offshore detention, with a hoot of a night on offer for local women on their international day.

 Ms. Lewis said that she had become increasingly concerned by the conditions that women and girls were facing in offshore detention.
 Many other women she spoke to, were looking for a way to pitch in and help.